 In fact, once you understand the concepts below, you can use our Online Speech Writer to organize and print your presentation.
 A little warning, though, the process is very simple if you follow every step.
 If you skip a step, you can get bogged down, and the process can take a lot of time.
 However, if you follow the steps, you can write an effective speech in just a few minutes (versus hours or days)!

-This post is the first in a series designed to help people create their presentations from scratch.
-Last year, I wrote a post about writing a eulogy.
-In this series, we will cover a few other types of speeches that are common such as a wedding toast, a persuasive speech, and a graduation speech.
+This post is the second in a series designed to help people create a perfect speech from scratch.
+Last week, I gave you a few ways to start a speech.
+Next week, I will show you how to end a speech.
+We will also cover a few unique types of presentations in future posts such as writing a eulogy.
+We will cover a few other types of speeches that are common such as a wedding speech, a persuasive speech, and a graduation speech.

-How to Write a Speech in Just a Few Simple Steps
+How to Write a Good Speech in Just a Few Simple Steps

-Narrow Down Your Topic First, and the Writing Process Will be Faster and Easier
+Step #1: Narrow Down Your Topic First, and Your Speech Writing Will Be Faster and Easier.

 Financials from Last Quarter